January 6, 2021

-- Gene Nutrition ($20).
-This report covers over 30 categories, including antioxidant needs, caffeine metabolism, and gluten sensitivity.
-They use this report to give users more personalized diet recommendations (e.g. avoid saturated fats).
+- Gene Nutrition ($20): This report covers over 30 categories, including antioxidant needs, caffeine metabolism, and gluten sensitivity.
+In addition, it gives users more personalized diet recommendations (e.g. avoid saturated fats).

-- Gene Health ($20).
-This report has over 45 categories, including Alzheimer’s disease, anxiety, autism, and depression.
-They use this report to give users more information about their genetic risks of health conditions.
+- Gene Health ($20): This one has over 45 categories, including Alzheimer’s disease, anxiety, autism, and depression.
+The report gives users more information about their genetic risks of health conditions.

-- Gene Fitness ($20).
-This report has over 15 categories, including heart capacity, endurance, and exercise motivation.
-They use offers this report to give users more recommendations on how to change their fitness regimens.
+- Gene Fitness ($20): This report has over 15 categories, including heart capacity, endurance, and exercise motivation.
+The information gives highlights and recommendations on how users can change their fitness regimens.

-- Breast Cancer ($40).
-This report has over 50 categories, including BRCA1, BRCA2 markers, breast, and ovarian cancer risk.
-This report focuses on BRCA gene status, a valuable biomarker for breast cancer.
+- Breast Cancer ($40): This one has over 50 categories, including BRCA1, BRCA2 markers, breast, and ovarian cancer risk.
+It focuses on BRCA gene status, a valuable biomarker for breast cancer.

-- Methylation and MTHFR ($20).
-This report has over 50 categories about methylation cycle genes, including MTHFR, MTRR, CENPQ, MFN2.
+- Methylation and MTHFR ($20): This report has over 50 categories of methylation cycle genes, including MTHFR, MTRR, CENPQ, and MFN2.
 Many of these genes influence vitamin levels in the body.
-Read more about MTHFR on our blog!
+Read more about MTHFR methylation on our blog!

-- Traits and Personality ($20).
-This report has over 25 categories including empathy, leadership potential, agreeableness, and warrior personality.
+- Traits and Personality ($20): This report has over 25 categories including personality, empathy, leadership potential, agreeableness, and warrior personality.

-- For one other report, ACMG, no information was provided on the Xcode Life website.
+- No information was provided on the Xcode Life website for the ACMG report.

 All Xcode Life reports are available within 24 hours.

-- Best Seller Pack ($49) includes nutrition, fitness, health, allergy, skin reports.
+- Best Seller Pack ($49) includes nutrition, fitness, health, allergy, and skin.

-- Super Pack ($89) includes nutrition, fitness, health, allergy, skin, precision medicine, and methylation reports.
+- Super Pack ($89) includes nutrition, fitness, health, allergy, skin, precision medicine, and methylation.